Views from An Englishman in Wales

 1. Llansteffan

-Situated on the south coast of Carmarthenshire, Llansteffan lies on the estuary of the River Tywi, just 7 miles south of Carmarthen.
+South coast of Carmarthenshire, on the estuary of the River Tywi, 7 miles south of Carmarthen.

 Five Reasons To Go There

 3. A true Hidden Gem!
-Often overlooked by tourists, Llansteffan has been described as “…Wales’ best-kept secret, a sort of Neverland known only to locals…”
+Overlooked by tourists, Llansteffan has been described as “…Wales’ best-kept secret, a sort of Neverland known only to locals…”

 Postcode district: SA33